Home / Disorders / Brachial Plexus Injury

 Treatments for Brachial Plexus Injury

-Depending on the severity of the injury, some patients with Brachial Plexus Injury recover spontaneously, while most regain their normal function through stem cell therapy, physical and occupational therapy.
+Depending on the severity of the injury, some patients with Brachial Plexus Injury recover spontaneously, while most regain their normal function through cell therapy, physical and occupational therapy.
 Another group with more severe injuries will require surgical intervention to achieve better functioning.
 Getting the right form of rehabilitation can enhance independence and improve quality of life even after the Brachial Plexus Injury.
 A regenerative rehabilitation program usually comprises of:

 Physical Therapy